samtron1412/docs/tech/it/sw/vim.md

     + `:set path+=app/**`
     + see `:h path` and `:h file-searching`

-#### Use `:find` to looke up Files by name
+#### Use `:find` to look up Files by name

 - Now that we've configured our `path`, we can open files in the directories we specified by providing just their name.
 - `:find {some_chars}<Tab>`: tab-completion shows up.
-- Config `wildmod` and `wildmenu` to change the tab-completion behavior.
-  `:h wildmode`, `:h wildmenu`
+- Configure `wildmod` and `wildmenu` to change the tab-completion behavior.  `:h wildmode`, `:h wildmenu`

 ### Explore the File System with netrw

 - The netrw plugin, included in the Vim distribution, allows us to explore the file system.
-- The netrw plugin comes as standard with the Vim distribution, so we don't have to install anyting, but we do need to make sure that Vim is configured to load plugins.
+- The netrw plugin comes as standard with the Vim distribution, so we don't have to install anything, but we do need to make sure that Vim is configured to load plugins.

 ```
 set nocompatible